Deforestation in Myanmar: Tanintharyi Region

+Mangrove forests

 Conservation

 The longest standing forestry conservation practice in Burma is the traditional practice of swidden agriculture.
 The slash and burn techniques of forest inhabitants, the majority of whom are tribal minorities, are often blamed for causing deforestation.
 This practice, rather than being destructive, can be shown to cause regeneration of the forest if they are given enough space.
 One of the first systems of forestry management imposed by the Burmese government was the Burma Selection System (BSS), started during British colonial rule in the late 1800s.
 The BSS became a world-renowned system and was the basis for a sustainable forestry in Southeast Asia.

 Now called the Myanmar Selection System (MSS), this technique is still used today, primarily for the management of natural teak forests.
 The MSS divides a forest into 30 equal plots, which are each put on a 30-year felling cycle.
 When a block is due for harvest, trees larger than a certain diameter are cut until allowable volume is removed.
 When a tree is cut, they are pulled out through the traditional use of elephants rather than large machines, which are harmful to the soil.
 The MSS is a sustainable approach to logging that allows forests to restore themselves and does not deplete large swaths of land.